comicrime/comicrime/README.md

 # Hi there

 - 🐿 I'm a software developer at [amo](https://amo.tm/).
-- 🤖 Most of the time I'm writing on Go.
+- 🤖 Most of the time I'm writing on Go, C or Rust.

 ## 🛠 Skills